 While doing that we were still working on inventory of the artifacts both physical and library, getting them all into searchable spreads sheets with better descriptions and photographs to match.

 Our newsletter comes out quarterly with updates, and several small fund raisers.
-Pioneer Festival being prepared and worked on getting ready to go.Then November 2016 arrived it had been a unusual year Diana Shanner broke her leg, the first to receive bodily injury in the museum and Cathy Haney the Curator and life line of museum died.
+Pioneer Festival being prepared and worked on getting ready to go.Then November 2016 arrived it had been a unusual year Diana Shaner broke her leg, the first to receive bodily injury in the museum, and Cathy Haney the Curator and life line of the museum passed away.

 With Jeff Gaiser taking over the reins, everyone was still calm and thinking about the move during the summer.
 When Jeff was approached by the County Commissioners who has been approached by the hospital administrator if the museum could speed up their move a few months to help the renovation at the hospital move along.

 The County Commissioners started with we will help you move, they where willing to even pay for the move if we could be out by the middle of February.
 So the boxed were bought and started to be built and filled.
 Volunteers came in and built and filled even more boxes.
 Then more volunteers came, AmeriCorps arrived to help finish the move.AmeriCorps and the moving company came the same day, five days later the moving crew was behind by a day.

 Now that EVERYTHING was in the new location and almost everything was still in a box some where.

 Working on the interior of the present museum was started in 2012 after the purchase.
 There was small things that had to fixed to keep the building from deteriorating and that was soon taken care of.

 The board had also been keeping an eye on the cabins in heritage Village and they were in need of repair immediately so the decision was made to see if a renovation of the two family cabins that was donated to the museum could still be used as a learning part of Clay County.
 After careful planning and taking out a few wall the two cabins became one with an easy to see inside the old cabin.